-When you look at the new Grace Bible Church logo, you see a simple image of a cross standing atop waves of water.
+When you look at our logo, you see a simple image of a cross standing atop waves of water.
 Water is a significant symbol throughout Scripture.
 In the Old Testament the sea often embodies the forces of chaos that are against God’s rule.
 “The deep” and “the waters” are present in the primeval chaos before God begins His creative act (Gen 1:2), part of which was to subdue and gather these waters together, exercising His sovereignty over them by setting their boundaries (Gen 1:10; Job 38:8-10).
 The flood itself was an act of “un-creation,” a return to chaos as those boundaries were broken (Gen 7:11).

 The watery chaos is also portrayed as Sheol, the abode of evil and place of the dead.
 Jonah describes Sheol as “the deep,” “the heart of the seas,” where “waters closed in over me” and “the deep surrounded me” (Jonah 2:1-5).
 It is in the sea that great sea monsters—representing forces of evil and chaos—dwell (Job 7:12; 9:8; 41:31-32; Rev 13:1).
 The power of the raging sea is a visceral image of the chaos and evil present in this fallen world.